mmckegg/easing-into-node/README.md

 easing-into-node
 ================

-or "BROWSERIFY ALL THE THINGS!"
+or "ANOTHER EXCUSE TO BROWSERIFY ALL THE THINGS!"

 [View Slides](https://rawgithub.com/mmckegg/easing-into-node/master/index.html)